jeka-dev/jeka/README.md

 ```
 </details>

-Projects can be **also built without any build code** in a very concise way : 1 properties and 1 flat file only.
+Projects can be **also built without any build code** in a very concise way : 1 properties file for configuration and
+on flat file only for declaring dependencies.

 <details>
 <summary>Example building springboot project using Sonarqube + Jacoco test coverage</summary>